Skip to main content

 Phelps Health’s Employee Support Team: forYOU

 The forYOU Team is a multidisciplinary group of Phelps Health employees who have been selected and trained in crisis support and stress management.
-A member of the forYOU Team is available to employees who need support and guidance while experiencing a normal reaction to a stressful event or outcome, also called “second victim.”
-The forYOU Team helps to increase institutional awareness of the second victim phenomenon, provide consistent and targeted system-wide guidance and support of the second victim and provide additional resources for the management team to effectively support second victims.
+A member of the forYOU Team is available to employees who need support and guidance while experiencing a normal reaction to a stressful event or outcome, also called the second victim phenomenon or syndrome.

 The forYOU Team will: